 In recent years, 4 countries have been certified by the WHO Director-General as having eliminated malaria: United Arab Emirates (2007), Morocco (2010), Turkmenistan (2010), and Armenia (2011).
 In 2014, 13 countries reported 0 cases of malaria within their own borders.
 Another 6 countries reported fewer than 10 cases of malaria.

 Vaccines against malaria

 There are currently no licensed vaccines against malaria or any other human parasite.
 One research vaccine against P. falciparum, known as RTS, S/AS01, is most advanced.
-This vaccine has been evaluated in a large clinical trial in 7 countries in Africa and has been submitted to the European Medicines Agency under art.
-58 for regulatory review.
-A WHO recommendation for use will depend on the final results from the large clinical trial and a positive regulatory review.
-The recommendation as to whether or not this vaccine should be added to existing malaria control tools is expected in late 2015.
+This vaccine has been evaluated in a large clinical trial in 7 countries in Africa and received a positive opinion by the European Medicines Agency in July 2015.
+The WHO recommendation as to whether or not this vaccine should be added to existing malaria control tools is expected in October 2015.